Biologically-plausible backpropagation through arbitrary timespans via local neuromodulators: Results

 \subsection{Properties of ModProp}

-\begin{remark} The biologically plausible implementation (Eq.~\ref{eq_ModProp}) of ModProp complexity scales as $O(SN^2)$ per time step $t$. \end{remark} Here, $N$ and $S$ denote the number of recurrent units and number of filter taps.
+\begin{remark} The biologically plausible implementation (Eq.~\ref{eq_ModProp}) of ModProp complexity scales as $O(SN^2)$ per time step $t$. \end{remark} Here, $N$ and $S$ denote the number of recurrent units and the number of filter taps.
 As seen in Eq.~\ref{eq_ModProp_0}, the number of filter taps corresponds to the number of recurrent steps for which the credit information is propagated.
 We also present an alternative implementation with potentially lower cost later in Proposition~\ref{prop:online}.
 Details for cost analysis and biological interpretation can be found in Appendix~\ref{scn:cost_plausible}.

-We next show through Theorem~\ref{thm:decE} that learning with synapse-type-specific weights leads to reduction in loss at every step on average.
-The intuition is that by assuming a statistical connection between synaptic weights and feedback modulatory weights, ModProp should have a positive component in the gradient direction.
-Effectiveness of our approximation is further demonstrated by comparing the alignment angle with the exact gradient across different learning algorithms (Figure~\ref{fig:plotAlignMDGL++}).
+We next show through Theorem~\ref{thm:decE} that learning with synapse-type-specific weights leads to loss reduction at every step on average.
+The mechanistic intuition behind Theorem~\ref{thm:decE} is that, in the presence of a statistical connection between synaptic weights (forward path) and modulatory weights (feedback path), the modulatory feedback signal each neuron receives can be a good estimate of how its activity contributes to the overall task error, which can be used for effective tuning of incoming synaptic weights to reduce the error.
+Figure~\ref{fig:plotAlignMDGL++} compares the angle with the exact gradient across different learning algorithms to demonstrate that the direction of the approximate gradient computed by ModProp is similar to (aligned with) the direction of the exact gradient, thereby reducing the loss.